-During a historic labor crisis, the Biden Administration is proposing a federal staffing mandate for nursing homes.
-Long term care facilities are eager to hire more caregivers, but the nationwide shortage of nurses and lack of resources would make this mandate impossible to meet.
-More nursing homes will be forced to limit the number of residents they can serve or close altogether—devastating access to care for our nation’s seniors.
+During a historic labor crisis, the Biden Administration has proposed an unfunded staffing mandate for nursing homes.
+Long term care facilities are eager to hire more caregivers, but the nationwide shortage of nurses and lack of resources will make this mandate impossible to meet.
+In a recent analysis from CLA (CliftonLarsonAllen LLP), 94% of nursing homes are currently not meeting at least one of the three proposed staffing requirements.
+This mandate will cause more nursing homes to limit the number of residents they can serve or close altogether – devastating access to care for our nation’s seniors.

 Labor is Scarce